-Our circle practice emerges from twenty years of learning, testing, implementing, and evaluating this work.
+My circle practice emerges from twenty years of learning, testing, implementing, and evaluating this work.
 Our teachers include John Mohawk, Donna Bivens, Colleen James, Harold & Phil Gatensby, Gwen Chandler Jones, Beverly Little Thunder, Toni A. Gregory, Peter Senge, and Humberto Maturana-Romesín.
-In addition, much of our thinking has been informed by other luminaries we have never met such as Ward Churchill, Vine Deloria Jr., Audre Lorde, bell hooks, Bernice Johnson Reagon, and Barbara Smith.
+In addition, much of my thinking has been informed by other luminaries I have never met such as Ward Churchill, Vine Deloria Jr., Audre Lorde, bell hooks, Bernice Johnson Reagon, and Barbara Smith.

-Our vision is of thriving communities creating their desired conditions of well being.
-Our mission is to support the enactment of circle process in the lives of communities.
-Our values are love, forgiveness, generosity, collaboration, and intentionality.
-Our strategies are implementation of learning journeys with individuals, groups, and organizations; consulting with individuals, groups, and organizations; and fomenting dialogues with groups.
+My vision is of thriving communities creating their desired conditions of well being.
+My mission is to support the enactment of circle process in the lives of communities.
+My values are love, forgiveness, generosity, collaboration, and intentionality.
+My strategies are implementation of learning journeys with individuals, groups, and organizations; consulting with individuals, groups, and organizations; and fomenting dialogues with groups.

-The history of our work has been filled with opportunities for exciting innovations in the effort to expand the use of circles process in urban and suburban contexts in the United States.
-We have applied circles as follows:
+I have enjoyed many opportunities for exciting innovations development in the effort to expand the use of circles process in urban and suburban contexts in the United States.
+I have applied circles as follows:

 - Interventions with gangs, and gang involved youth and young adults